nathanberry97/personalWebsite/web/posts/modernDumbphone.md

 The matte screen protector is the only thing you need to make your phone more like the kindle screen, as this greatly increases the ability to read books from your phone for long period of times.
-Lastly the greyscale is to just make every other app have no colour like my kindle, plus I find it makes my phone less addictive.
+Lastly greyscale is to just make every other app have no colour like my kindle, plus I find it makes my phone less addictive.
 To enable greyscale on your phone you need to go to **settings -> accessibility -> accessibility shortcuts** and enable **colour filters**, then you are able